feature-driven-architecture/spec/README.md

 # Feature Driven Architecture

-Feature Driven Architecture (FDA) is a structural framework that helps organize the codebase for visual interfaces in a way that helps you keep a constant velocity while the amount of Features is growing.
+Feature Driven Architecture (FDA) is a structural framework that helps organize the codebase for visual interfaces in a way that lets you keep a constant development velocity while the amount of Features is growing.

 ## Rationale

 We have various component models that let us compose the UI.
 We have multiple data flow models that simplify working with the data.
 And yet, we struggle to build an application that allows many people to work in parallel.
 We suffer an exponential slow-down when the codebase grows.

-The reason is the lack of agreement on splitting an application to prevent exponential growth in complexity as you add Features.
+The reason is the lack of agreement on splitting an application in a way that allows more people to work in parallel and keep the complexity under control.

 FDA is the missing piece that builds **on top** of existing component and data-flow models.